Jump to:

 Monster Hunter Stories & Monster Hunter Stories 2: Wings of Ruin

 Both Monster Hunter Stories & Monster Hunter Stories 2: Wings of Ruin are MH spinoffs that breathed new life into the series.
-They have vastly different core mechanics compared to the mainline titles, yet they’re the best alternatives to play if you want to delve deeper into the Monster Hunter lore
+They have vastly different core mechanics compared to the mainline titles, yet they’re the best alternatives to play if you want to delve deeper into the Monster Hunter lore.
+For a closer look at how the series continues to evolve, the Monster Hunter Stories 3 game review offers a clear perspective.

 You still get to fight monsters and collect their parts for gear crafting, of course, albeit via less intense, Pokémon-style turn-based battles.
 You’re also allowed to capture defeated monsters, add them to your roster, and use them for fighting and map traversal.